cockroachdb/docs/src/current/cockroachcloud/folders.md

 1. Click **Move**.

 {{site.data.alerts.callout_info}}
-You can also move a cluster to a new folder by browsing to the folder that currently contains the folder, then clicking the the three-dots **Action** button and selecting **Move**.
+You can also move a cluster to a new folder by browsing to the location of the destination folder, then clicking the the three-dots **Action** button and selecting **Move**.
 {{site.data.alerts.end}}

 ## Move a folder into another folder